QR logo bottom banner

 Molecular Sciences Research Hub

 Located in our White City Deep Tech Campus, the Molecular Sciences Research Hub is the most advanced molecular science facility in the world.
-The facilities, including the Centre for Rapid Online Analysis of Reactions (ROAR) and Centre for pulse electron paramagnetic resonance (PEPR) need QR funding in order to remain world-class.
+The facilities, including the Centre for pulse electron paramagnetic resonance (PEPR) and the Centre for Rapid Online Analysis of Reactions (ROAR) (an Imperial Centre of Excellence) need QR funding in order to remain world-class.

 Imperial ensures that local SMEs and industrial partners can also access these world-class facilities and Imperial expertise, helping growing businesses to characterise and test their products.
 For example, half of the equipment time in the ROAR facility is utilised by SMEs and industrial companies.